-Section 0 presents estimates the statewide energy savings and environmental impacts of the proposed code change for the first year after the 2019 Standards take effect.
-This includes the amount of energy that will be saved by California building owners and tenants, statewide Greenhouse Gas (GHG) reductions associated with reduced energy consumption, and material impacts (increases or reductions).
+Section 6 presents estimates the statewide energy savings and environmental impacts of the proposed code change for the first year after the 2019 Standards take effect.
+This includes the amount of energy that will be saved by California building owners and tenants, and material impacts (increases or reductions).
 Statewide water consumption impacts are also considered.

-Section 7 concludes the report with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Appendices, Alternate Calculation Manual (ACM) Reference Manual, Compliance Manual, and Compliance Documents.
+Section 7 concludes the report with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Reference Appendices, Alternate Calculation Manual (ACM) Reference Manual, Compliance Manual, and compliance documents.